 Asphalt Shingles

+Expression Roofing is a roofing company in the Bloomfield Hills, MI, area that specializes in asphalt shingle roofs.
+We come to your home or business and install new roofs and properly repair old asphalt shingle roofs on homes and businesses.
 Ways to install asphalt shingles.
 1. Calculate the roof size Calculate the roof size and use the inches to determine how many square feet you have.
 Measure all around the roof, including wall and overhangs, noting down everything significant that affects your roof size. |

 |